mrlessegers/AVcollection/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}
+{% include feature/jumbotron.html objectid="UP Film Center.jpg" %}

 {% include feature/nav-menu.html sections="About the UPFI Online Thesis Database;About the About the UPFI Film and Archives Library" %}